Austin Slater Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff ranks last in the league with a collective 7.5 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.81).
+- The Rockies have a 5.76 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up the most home runs in baseball (131 total, 1.5 per game).
+- Rockies pitchers combine to allow the most home runs in baseball (134 total, 1.5 per game).

-- The lefty last pitched on Saturday against the Detroit Tigers, when he went seven innings, allowing two earned runs while giving up six hits.
+- In his last appearance on Tuesday, the left-hander threw 6 1/3 innings against the Houston Astros, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.